questions about migraines and headaches in a live chat for the self-help community headbook.me.

 Kind regards

-Hartmut Göbel
+, Hartmut Göbel

-So far I've got it somewhat under control thanks to the triptans, but the attacks have been increasing since December, so my neurologist now wants to start taking beta blockers.
-But I have low blood pressure.
-Can I even take the BB?
-I am a teacher and need my mental skills in front of the class.
-Are they restricted by the BB?
-A second question: I have always taken Maxalt, but after 24 hours I need the second and then a third.
-This quickly adds up to 10 (danger MÜK) Is there a triptan that lasts longer so I don't need as many?
-Thank you for your reply.
+Dear Professor Göbel, I am 58 years old and have suffered from migraines for 40 years.
+Until now, I've managed them reasonably well with triptans, but since December the attacks have become more frequent, so my neurologist wants to start me on beta blockers.
+However, I have low blood pressure.
+Am I even allowed to take beta blockers?
+I'm a teacher and need to be mentally alert in front of the class.
+Will the beta blockers impair my ability to do so?
+I have a second question: I've always taken Maxalt, but after 24 hours I need a second dose, and then a third.
+This quickly adds up to 10 doses (risk of medication overuse headache).
+Is there a triptan that lasts longer, so I might not need so many?

-Birgit Bose
+Birgit Bose-

-Dear Ms. Bose,
+Dear Mrs. Bose,

-If beta blockers are dosed slowly, they can also be used for low blood pressure.
-As a teacher, mental abilities in front of the class are generally not impaired by beta blockers.
-Beta blockers are considered first-choice medications because they are generally very well tolerated and have a good effect.
-However, there are patients who do not respond adequately to it or cannot tolerate it.
-Then there are numerous other therapy options.
-Maxalt has a very quick effect, but the special thing is that it wears off quickly and then a so-called recurring headache occurs.
-If the frequency of intake is significantly less than 10 days per month, this is not a problem.
-Longer-acting triptans include Relpax, Allegro or Almogran.
-You don't count the tablets per month, but rather the days of intake per month.
-It is therefore better to treat effectively in one day, even using 2 tablets, and then not need any medication the next day.
+If beta-blockers are started at a slow, steady dose, they can also be used in cases of low blood pressure.
+Mental abilities while teaching are generally not impaired by beta-blockers.
+Beta-blockers are considered first-line medications because they are usually very well tolerated and effective.
+However, some patients do not respond adequately or cannot tolerate them.
+In such cases, numerous other treatment options are available.
+Maxalt has a very rapid effect, but its characteristic is that its effects also wear off quickly, leading to a so-called rebound headache.
+This is not a problem if the frequency of use is significantly less than 10 days per month.
+Longer-acting triptans include Relpax, Allegro, and Almogran.
+The number of days taken per month is not counted, not the number of tablets.
+It is therefore better to treat effectively on one day, even with two tablets, and then not need any medication the following day.

 Kind regards

-Hartmut Göbel
+, Hartmut Göbel

 Dear Professor Dr. Göbel,

-thank you for existing!
+thank you for being there!

-Neurologist is considering prophylaxis.
+My neurologist is considering prophylaxis.

-Beta blockers: I have rather low BP,
+Beta-blockers: I have rather low blood pressure;

 Dear Biggie,